git-cola/git-cola/CONTRIBUTING.md

 ## Internationalization and Localization

-git-cola is translated to several languages.
+Git Cola is translated to several languages.
 When strings are presented to the user they must use the `N_('<string>')` function so that `<string>` is translated into a localized string.